 When we made the first Little Moony styles, we had approximately 50% of our pieces made from organic and sustainable fabrics.
 We are currently at about 75%, and every day we are getting a little bit closer to our goal.

 Our secondary line ‘Miny Me’, which is based on our original, New York-centric, illustrations, was originally made from regular cotton.
-Over the past few months, we have worked closely with our partner and began switching to organic cotton for all ‘Miny Mes’.
+In 2021, we were finally able to switch to 100% organic Pima cotton for all ‘Miny Mes’.
 We committed upfront to larger quantities of cotton yardage, guaranteeing our partner the project and thereby eliminating the risk for them to take on.
-All of our Miny Mes are made by a family business based in Guatemala.
-The local artisans that make them are being paid three times the average salary of a local worker.
+All of our Miny Mes are made by a small family business based in Lima, Peru.

 My mom and I aim to use every inch of the fabric in our pieces.
 It starts with laying out the patterns before cutting the fabric to minimize waste.
 We use small, left-over patches for trims, pockets, or accents.
 My mom also uses them for hair bows, berrets or head bands.
 We always actively look for ways to reduce waste.

 OUR STORE & PACKAGING

 When we built our store, it was important to us to minimize the impact on the environment.
 We were able to reuse about 99% of the lumber from our previous market location.
 The center display as well as the counter are made from those shelves and boards.
 For the wooden racks and shelves, we used materials from a local lumber shop.

 We have begun to work with our suppliers and partners to limit the amount of plastic packaging, and to reduce overall amount of packaging materials and fillers.
 While we are only one small children’s store, and our impact on larger companies might be somewhat limited, we believe that through continuous effforts we will raise awareness for these issues, and ultimately impact change.